rikosintie/Create-PingInfo/README.md

 I use it during core switch cutovers to make sure that all servers/switches/devices are up after the cutover.
 To manually create the list of switches at a large site is time consuming but this script will do it in a second.

 **Usage**:

 Note: Occasionlly I have seen a switch return one IP address instead of two for a switch.
 Rerunning the show command usually corrects the issue.

 The script takes the output from a "show cdp neighbor detail | i Dev|IP a" and turns it into the input needed by PingInfoView.

+On Windows 'py pinginfo.py'

+On Linux `python3 pinginfo.py`

-Exmaple of show cdp neighbor detail | i Dev|IP add.
+Exmaple of `show cdp neighbor detail | i Dev|IP add`

 Save this in a file called pinginfo.txt.
 ```
 Device ID: Test-IDFM-M1-SW01
   IP address: 10.131.3.112